nyu-ossd-s19/jztang-weekly/about.md

 permalink: /about/
 ---

-NYU CS Fall '19 - so does that make me a senior or junior? :joy:
+NYU CS Fall '19 (wait so does that make me a senior or junior?)

 ### More Information